DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * cryptodev: The interface between library and drivers will be marked as internal in DPDK 21.11.

+* security: Hide structure ``rte_security_session`` and expose an opaque pointer for the private data to the application which can be attached to the packet while enqueuing.

 * eventdev: The file ``rte_eventdev_pmd.h`` will be renamed to ``eventdev_driver.h`` to make the driver interface as internal and the structures ``rte_eventdev_data``, ``rte_eventdev`` and ``rte_eventdevs`` will be moved to a new file named